Tiffany Studios Spanish Pattern Desk Set, ca. 1935

 And what did your grandfather do at Tiffany's?

 You have this wonderful desk set.
-It's in a very rare pattern.
-It's called the Spanish pattern.
-And what's interesting is when your grandfather was given it, there was a list here of the pieces and the values at the time, which was in 1935.
-In addition, there's this wonderful card from Joseph Briggs, who was the manager of Tiffany Studios at the time.
+It's in a very rare pattern, it's called a Spanish pattern, and what's interesting is, when your grandfather was given it, there was a list here of the pieces and the values at the time, which is in 1935.
+In addition, there's this wonderful card from Joseph Riggs, who was the manager of Tiffany Studios at the time.
 This is the very tail end of Tiffany Studios, 1935.

-Somehow bookends always seem to get separated from the sets.
+Somehow, bookends always seem to get separated from their sets.
 And it has what they called the Spanish pattern.
-So you have these figures from looks like Spanish history, sort of Renaissance-looking, grotesque griffins.
-Most people think of Tiffany in the Art Nouveau style, but he has a range of styles.
-And these were commercially made things to cover a whole range of different tastes.
+So you have these figures from, looks like Spanish history, sort of Renaissance-looking, grotesque griffins.
+Most people think of Tiffany in the Art Nouveau style, but he has a range of styles, and these were commercially made things to cover a whole range of different tastes.
 And people pay a premium for having a complete set like this.
-In a good shop, this set, complete, would sell for about $15,000.
+In a good shop, this set complete would sell for about $15,000.